 - Paperback ISBN:

-Senior Researcher, C-TAC Research Centre, University of Minho, Portugal
+Principal Investigator, University of Minho, Braga, Portugal

 Dr. Serji Amirkhanian is a Professor of Civil Engineering at the University of Alabama, Tuscaloosa, USA.
 He was the Mays Professor of Transportation and the Director of the Asphalt Rubber Technology Services (ARTS) in the Department of Civil Engineering at Clemson University until June of 2010, before he started his international consulting activities.
 He is also an Adjunct Research Faculty at UNLV and an Adjunct Professor at Arizona State University (ASU).
 In addition, he is an Adjunct Faculty at IIT Madras (India) and a professor of Civil Engineering at Wuhan University of Technology (Wuhan, China).
 Dr. Amirkhanian started his teaching career in 1987 at Clemson University.
 The total dollar amount of his research and teaching the DOT certification courses contracts exceeded $25 million.
 His research has resulted in over 250 refereed journal papers, conference papers and research reports.
 He has also published two book chapters.
 In addition, he has conducted over 200 presentations around the country and the world presenting his research findings.